 This video of a Drake concert in Denver from 2010 shows the then-23-year-old artist bringing a young girl on stage to dance with him.
 He kisses the back of her neck and touches her breasts before asking how old she is.
 Upon finding out that she is 17, the rapper exclaims “I can’t go to jail yet, man!” and creepily comments: “Why do you look like that?
 You thick.
 Look at all this.
 I don’t know if I should feel guilty or not, but I had fun.
 I like the way your breasts feel against my chest.”
 The crowd can be heard cheering throughout the interaction — a response we can only be glad is no longer fathomable today.
 Drake’s reaction shows that he is well-aware of the interaction’s dodgy nature, but despite that, still chooses to minimise it and essentially tries to hold the girl responsible for being “thick”.

-More recently Drake was scrutinised again, when an interview that actress Millie Bobby Brown (who was 14 years old back hen) had with Access surfaced on the Internet in September 2018.
-She revealed her friendship with Drake and the texting relationship they have been having since which includes him giving her advice on boys, and them telling each other how much they miss each other.
+More recently Drake was scrutinised again, when an interview that actress Millie Bobby Brown (who was 14 years old back then) had with Access surfaced on the Internet in September 2018.
+She revealed her friendship with Drake and the texting relationship they have been having since which includes him giving her advice on boys.
 Millie Bobby Brown has since defended her friendship with the rapper on Instagram.

 Some on the internet were reminded of an interview Hailey Baldwin had with E!
 News, in which she revealed she’d known Drake for about 4 years before dating him after she’d turned 18 (meaning she was 14 at the time).
 They’d reportedly had a friendship in the course of that period, during which he was said to “shower” her with gifts.
 Some took the liberty to speculate the artist may have a habit of grooming young women.